 Events with a local flavour

-If your trip to Whangārei and Northland overlaps with one of the region's iconic local events, you're in for a rare treat.
+If your trip to Whangārei and Northland coincides with one of the region's iconic local events, you're in for a rare treat.

-- Music and food come together in a delicious way at the annual Whangārei Fritter Festival, also scheduled for mid-March.
-Held at the Northland Events Centre, it's a chance to discover fritters of every flavour while you appreciate the Northland live music scene.
+- Music and food come together in a delicious way at the annual Whangārei Fritter Festival, held March.
+Held at the Northland Events Centre, it's a chance to enjoy fritters of every flavour while you appreciate delicious Northland wines and live music.

 Receive alerts about cheap flights to Whangārei